- What is testosterone?

 - Developed exclusively by our nutritionist

 Symptoms of high testosterone are associated with numerous physical changes.
-Some of the high T symptoms in women are similar to those in men.
+Some of the symptoms of high T in women are similar to those in men.

 - Increase in body hair (particularly facial hair)